Aims of the study

 Development of culturally sensitive measures

 Since we know that marital and family arrangements and the numbers of caretakers in South Asian cultures are different from the ones characteristic of Western populations we have been careful to collect data from mothers and from another key caregiver in India who plays a dominant role in caring for the child.
 This may be a grandparent, sister or father.
-We have tried to observe both the mother and the alternative caregiver playing with the infant where possible in the first year of life.
-In the UK we observe mothers in play with their infant.
+We have tried to observe both the mother and the alternative caregiver playing with the infant where possible in the first year of life and later in early childhood.
+In the UK we observe mothers in play with their infant at similar time points through development.
 We are examining a variety of caregiver behaviours in both settings but are trying to ensure that the observational measures we use are culturally sensitive.
 Since parental practices and beliefs about how to care for children and what to expect from them differs between cultures, we have also developed a culturally sensitive self-report measure of the types of care different people in the family provide for each child.
 These measures will help us determine the role of shared caregiving in families.

 We have been keen to develop a new measure to assess behaviours that relate to the child’s gender.
-We have developed an interview designed to elicit behavioural examples towards each child that may be culturally indicative of gender preference.
+We have developed a series of interviews designed to elicit behavioural examples towards each child that may be culturally indicative of gender preference.
 We have also been keen to assess mother’s own experience of gender discrimination growing up in their family of origin by asking them to recall their parent’s behaviours towards them relative to male siblings or cousins within the family.

 Building capacity for longitudinal studies of child mental health in India and for cross-cultural studies informed by local expertise